-If you are interested in seeing if scleral lenses are right for you, our staff at The Scleral Lenses and Keratoconus Center of Southern Eyecare Associates help patients from all over Norfolk or Portsmouth, Virginia.
-Dr. John Dragon will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact The Scleral Lenses and Keratoconus Center of Southern Eyecare Associates to find out if scleral lenses are right for you.
+Our staff helps patients from all over Norfolk and Portsmouth, Virginia, and Dr. John Dragon will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision